 The TN visa enables Canadian and Mexican citizens to be admitted to the United States to engage in "business activities at a professional level" in certain occupations.

-The TN visa program is the immigration component of The North American Free Trade Agreement (NAFTA), which enables Canadian and Mexican citizens to be admitted to the United States to engage in "business activities at a professional level" in certain occupations, for one or more specific employers (provided that each employer applies for a separate TN visa).
+The TN visa program is the immigration component of the United States-Mexico-Canada Agreement (USMCA), formerly the North American Free Trade Agreement (NAFTA), which enables Canadian and Mexican citizens to be admitted to the United States to engage in "business activities at a professional level" in certain occupations, for one or more specific employers (provided that each employer applies for a separate TN visa).
 Legal permanent residents of Canada and Mexico are not eligible for the TN visa.

 TN status may be granted for an initial period of up to three years, and this status may be extended indefinitely in three-year increments.

 - The profession must be on the list of qualifying positions.